Planning to ship goods from A to B, we need to decide what transport mode or modes we would use.

-Sea transport otherwise maritime shipping dominates in international transportation as per transported workload.
+Sea transport or maritime shipping dominates in international transportation as per transported workload.
 Transport workload or performance is the product of tonnage and mileage.
 By sea, we transport the most loads and over the longest distances.
 Inland navigation or shipping uses regulated rivers and man-made canals.
 It is used to transport bulk and over-sized loads.
 It can also be used for feeder handling of containerized cargo that arrived at the seaport on a large container ship and was transferred to a container barge Due to the negative water balance prolonged drought periods caused by global warming, it is becoming less and less possible in many countries.

 Air transport mainly serves passenger traffic.
 In comparison with other modes of transportation, with aircraft, we transport only small cargo quantities.
 This is usually very expensive and/or small cargo.
 This is due to the relatively low transport potential of cargo aircraft and high costs of transport by air.
 The international flow of postal and courier parcels is based on air transport.
-It may be very expensive electronics or products that can quickly perish, for example, fresh seafood intended for restaurants.
+It may be also very expensive electronics or products that can quickly perish, for example, fresh seafood intended for restaurants.
 The latter must not be frozen.
 Therefore, they must be transported very, but very fast.
 Air transport is also used in emergency deliveries of components to factories operating in JIT and JIS systems.

 Intermodal transport uses several modes of transportation in one transport process.
 The precondition is, however, that the cargo travels the whole route in one box.
 This can be a container, a swap body, or a semi-trailer.
 If during the transport process, we open the box and reload cargo to another load unit, it will not be regular intermodal transport.
 Intermodal transport is very convenient where we need to change the mode of transportation several times on the way from the place of origin to the place of its destination.
 Like when we import cargo from Asia to Europe, and by definition, we need to transfer cargo from sea to land transport.
 Using one box is very convenient for it facilitates and speeds up all transshipments.